 Try not to let your head start going forward to do a better stretch.
 The best stretch is one where you find your tightness and talk to it there.
 Once you have exhausted going straight ear to shoulder, only THEN can you start to rotate your head to look behind your right shoulder.

 Make sure to KEEP YOUR CHIN TUCKED throughout the range.
 You will probably start to feel stretching in the front of your neck versus the side.
 Do this for a couple of minutes.
 Then slowly get out of the stretch and switch sides.”

 Vivian Eisenstadt has another great explanation on why (and how) it is so important to stretch the pecs, “Doing a doorway stretch for your pecs is necessary to keep the balance between the muscles in the front of your body and the back of your body.

-Stand in a doorway with one foot through the doorway and your forearms on doorframe.
+Stand in a doorway with one foot through the doorway and your forearms on a doorframe.
 Move your forearms to a level on the doorway and slowly lean through the doorway feeling the stretch on the front of your shoulders.
-Return to standing by using your front leg to push you back as not to strain your stretched out pecs and shoulders.
+Return to standing by using your front leg to push you back as not to strain your stretched-out pecs and shoulders.

 The proper movements to work all of our non-sexy muscles can help to make us stronger and healthier; maybe help us reach beast mode!

 It’s important to remember to work the opposing muscles of big muscles groups such as the pectorals.
 Implement several of these underrated exercises into your routine for better posture, strength, and physique!